Understanding The Public Procurement Cycle: A Comprehensive Guide

 Cost Savings

-The procurement cycle enables organisations to identify cost-saving opportunities through market research, negotiation, and the selection of the most economically advantageous offers.
+The procurement cycle enables organisations to identify cost-saving opportunities through market research, negotiation, and selecting the most economically advantageous offers.
 This can lead to significant savings for the public budget.

 Quality and Reliability